Skip Ribbon Commands

 • Department of Physical Therapy

-IPE Team | Qatar University - Image4Ms.
-Jennifer Allen is a Lecturer in the Department of Rehabilitation Science (DRS) Physiotherapy program in the College of Health Science at Qatar University (QU).
-Her research interests involve global health, mental health, vulnerable populations, exercise, leadership and coaching.
+Ms. Jennifer Allen is a Lecturer in the Department of Rehabilitation Science (DRS) Physiotherapy program in the College of Health Sciences at Qatar University (QU).
+Her research interests involve global health, mental health, vulnerable populations, exercise, leadership, and coaching.
 She has published articles related to cultural humility, physical activity and aerobic capacity in patients with Parkinson’s disease, and rehabilitation in patients with dementia following hip fractures.
 She has presented at numerous Canadian Physiotherapy Association (CPA) and World Physiotherapy congresses.
-She is a Past Chair of the Global Health Division of the CPA.
-She received a CPA Centennial Medal of Distinction in 2021.
-She has worked in Canada, Mexico, Nepal, Kuwait and Iraq and is currently a Physiotherapist Delegate for the Canadian Red Cross Emergency Response Unit (ERU).
-She is also a member of the International Federation of the Red Cross and Red Crescent (IFRC) ERU Rehabilitation Technical Working Group and represents the QU DRS Physiotherapy program within the Environmental Physiotherapy Association.
-She leads the Qatar University Department of Rehabilitation Science Physiotherapy program Outreach Committee.
-In that role, she supports and guides students in leading various outreach initiatives within and outside of Qatar University.
-She is actively involved, outside of the DRS at QU, in the Interprofessional Education Committee, and the Health Professions Education Research Group.
+She is a Past Chair of the Global Health Division of the CPA and received a CPA Centennial Medal of Distinction in 2021.

 QU College of Medicine Lead Representative:

 Ms. Asma Syed is an epidemiologist who graduated from the MPH program at Qatar University.
 She is an active member involved in NPRP projects at the Department of Population Medicine, College of Medicine, Qatar University.
-She has gained excellent experience in conducting systematic reviews and meta-analyses, network meta-analyses, and quality assessments of peer-reviewed articles using MASTER scale.
+She has gained excellent experience in conducting systematic reviews and meta-analyses, network meta-analyses, and quality assessments of peer-reviewed articles using the MASTER scale.
 Additionally, she has contributed to various teaching-related tasks related to biostatistics and coordinated MSR projects at the College of Medicine, QU.
-She has also had great opportunities to deliver research skills at prestigious organizations such as the World Innovation Summit for Health, QF and the Health Protection and Communicable Diseases Division, MOPH.
+She has also had great opportunities to deliver research skills at prestigious organizations such as the World Innovation Summit for Health, QF, and the Health Protection and Communicable Diseases Division, MOPH.

 QU College of Dental Medicine Lead Representative: